YINI-lang/YINI-spec/YINI-Specification.md

 YINI enforces a set of validation rules to ensure the structure and content of files are consistent, unambiguous, and semantically correct.
 These rules fall into two main categories: **reserved syntax protections** and **well-formedness**.
 Validation ensures compatibility across implementations and minimizes user errors.

 ### 12.1.
 Reserved Syntax
 Certain characters and keywords are **reserved** by the YINI specification for internal syntax or future use.
-Using them incorrectly may lead to a parse error or undefined behavior.
+Using them incorrectly SHOULD lead to a parse error.

 #### 12.1.1.
 Reserved Characters
 The following characters are reserved by the YINI syntax and MUST not be used improperly outside of their defined contexts.
 They may appear inside quoted strings or backticked identifiers but are otherwise restricted: